 Sanofi categorizes risks into two main types: active risks and emerging risks.

-Sanofi’s approach relies on a comprehensive risk assessment process.
-This process includes risks and emerging risks identification, evaluation and prioritization, risks treatment and for a selection of emerging risks, development of scenarios to understand their potential impact on the company.
+Sanofi applies a structured risk management process, including active risks and emerging risks identification, evaluation and prioritization, risks treatment and for a selection of emerging risks, development of scenarios to understand their potential impact on the company.
 This methodology allows us to capture all categories of opportunities and threats closely tied to our strategy and inherent to our business.

 Risk Identification